Dog Appetite Stimulant: Natural Ways To Get Your Pup To Eat More!

 New Medications

-Some medications have a side effect of reduced or low appetite.
-Double-check with your vet if the medications you're giving your dog will affect their eating.
+Some medications have a side effect of reduced weight or low appetite.
+Double-check with your vet if the medications you're giving your dog will affect their weight loss their eating.

 Illness

-The worst-case scenario is that your dog is suffering from a more serious illness, such as diabetes, kidney issues, or intestinal worms.
+The worst-case scenario is that your dog is suffering from a more serious underlying illness, such as diabetes, kidney issues, back disease or intestinal worms.
 Illnesses will usually cause a prolonged period of food aversion.
 In this case, bring your dog to the vet so they can receive the proper treatment.

 Treatment Options for Dogs with Low Appetites

 Fortunately, there are plenty of treatment options for your sick or stressed-out pup.
-Sometimes it's as simple as changing their diet, but for more serious cases, you may want to consider appetite stimulants.
+Sometimes it's as simple as changing their diet, but for more serious cases, you may want to consider using appetite stimulants for dogs, or medication.

 Holistic appetite stimulants: